lmalmud/SuperShooter/README.md

 # HW 5: Chapters 11, 12, 13
-- To see that the enemies have explosions upon death, you can manually set "Amount" to 0 in the editor and they will blow up (sorry, they are hard to shoot and/or look at)
+- To see that the enemies have explosions upon death, you can manually set "Amount" to 0 in the editor and they will blow up (sorry, sometimes they are hard to shoot and/or look at but you can spam click and it should work)
 - There is a bonfire and waterfall implemented on the side of the scene
 - There is a light rain over the entire scene (sorry if it is difficult to see)